jweedenwright/library/technologies/ai/generative_ai_llm.md

 ### LoRA

 1. Freeze most of the original LLM weights prior to the `self-attention` step of the **Encoder**
-2. Inject 2 **rank decomposition matrices** whose product is the same size as the original LLM
+2. Decomposes weights into two smaller rank matrices and trains those instead of the full model weights by inject 2 **rank decomposition matrices** whose _matrix product_ is the _same size_ as the original LLM
 3. Train the weights of the smaller matrices
    a.
 Matrix multiply the low rank matrices
    b.
 Add the result of the matrix multiplication to the original weights